There is no doubt, if you have stage 4 stomach cancer you are likely to be suffering symptoms and I will provide understanding and advice for you.

 Your physician or oncologist will be able to provide further information on this.

-You might need a blood transfusion due to anemia from your tumor bleeding.
+You might need a blood transfusion due to anemia from bleeding.

 Often constipation can occur and you may need medications to help this.

 Some people develop progressive swelling in their abdomen which is uncomfortable.
-This is due to ascites in patients and may need to be drained by your doctor.
+This is due to ascites or fluid in the abdomen and may need to be drained by your doctor.

-Malnutrition in patients is a particular problem and this is partly due to the disease itself, but also due to the stomach closing up as the disease advances.
+Malnutrition is a particular problem and this is partly due to the disease itself, but also due to the stomach closing up as the disease advances.

 There are always options available to help with all these stage 4 stomach cancer symptoms.